 Even more than with other courses, you must not get behind.
-The class keeps building on what has already done.
+The class keeps building on what has already been done.
 Don't lose the thread.
 If you get seriously behind you will probably find it impossible to get back on track.

 Be selective in note-taking.
-Actually, I would suggest that you take no notes at all: the book is good and I follow its development pretty closely, so you can just sit, listen, think, and follow.
+Actually, I would suggest that you take no notes at all: the book is good and I follow its development pretty closely, so you ought to be able to just sit back, listen, think, and follow.
 If you feel you must have notes, you might team up with others and take turns.